catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 ```

 This search order guarantees we hit most of the pixels in the skeleton while not skipping over nodes.
 We permeantly delete skeleton pixels as we traverse over them so other branches don't use them, the exception is pixels 1 px from a node, which may be traversed multiple times.

+We first ignore pixels within 1 px of start node to avoid making circular loops around start, and force the algorithim to traverse further.
+But this skips over a pixel in artifical 1 px L shapes, so we traverse again.

 If we find an end node, we add the branch to a branch map, otherwise we add it to a map of floating branches.